tomer494/CsvFileSorter/README.md

+# CsvFileSorter
-# CsvFileSorter is a practice project that means to design and produce a program that can sort larg csv files, with short amount of memory useg.
+A practice project that means to design and produce a program that can sort larg csv files, with short amount of memory useg.

 For the synchronized version please execute csvFileSort.jar